Installing Glue Down Flooring, isn't difficult, to do. But, requires a lot of awareness, and cleaning along the way. Get your knee pads, for this one.

 Repeat, this step, varying the engineered hardwood flooring lengths, until you complete the row.
 Apply glue as needed.
 Then repeat process, until you've completed the glue down flooring, about 18"-24" of flooring depth.
 Clean off, any adhesive, that gets on the surface of the flooring, with Bostik remover.
 Make reference check to your wall, to keep a parallel distance, then use the straight edge, to make sure your rows are straight.
 Also, make a visual inspection.
 If it doesn't look straight, fix the hardwood floor installation, before moving on.

-7. Cover completed area with the empty engineered hardwood floor cartons, be sure to flatten them.
+- 8. For pre-finished flooring, cover completed areas with the empty engineered hardwood floor cartons, be sure to flatten them.
 Then take the roller, roll over the entire completed area.
 Be careful and don't accidentally mark up your new wooflooring.
 Roll lengthwise, then widthwise.
 Check to make sure the joints in the floor, are still tight.
-Any, gaps should be fixed.

-8. Complete the glue down flooring installation for the remainder of room.
-Roll out the air bubbles of the woodfloor everytime you complete 3ft. of rows.
-Remove, all adhesive residue, and keep flooring covered with emtpy cartons.
-This will prevent any glue that's stuck under your foot, from getting onto the engineered hardwood flooring.
+- 9. Complete the glue down flooring installation for the remainder of room.
+Rolling the wood floor every time you complete 3 feet of rows.
+Remove, all adhesive residue, and keep your flooring covered.
+This will prevent any glue that's stuck under your foot, from getting onto pre-finished engineered hardwood flooring.